 Case 2 – X has taxable Salary Income of Rs 15 lakh.
 In addition to the property above, X also bought another house property on loan.
 He is getting Rent of Rs 30000 per month which is a fair rent in the area.
 He is paying EMI of Rs 60000 per month.
 His total Interest out go on housing loan of the second property was Rs 500000 in a financial year.
 Calculate his taxable property income as per old and new rules

-You can very well see from the above calculations that in new rules effective from 2017-18, it would not be wise to buy second property with the heavy loan amount because the benefits are limited now.
+You can very well see from the above calculations that in new rules effective from 2017-18, it would not be wise to buy a second property with the heavy loan amount because the benefits are limited now.

-But one thing you have to keep in mind that it is you who have to decide which property to keep as self-occupied and which let out and you can change this decision every year, looking at your tax profile.
+But one thing you have to keep in mind is that it is you who have to decide which property to keep as self-occupied and which let out and you can change this decision every year, looking at your tax profile.
 So with a bit of tax planning, you may work out your Income from house property in favor of you to maximize the tax benefit.

 Other ways to increase the tax benefit can be taking a Joint loan, buying property in joint ownership.
 Since your empty houses will also be taxed as deemed to let out so, it’s always better to keep your properties let out always and keep earning rental income.